Harold T. Martin

-Harold Thomas Martin III (born November 1964) is an American computer scientist and former contractor for Booz Allen Hamilton who pleaded guilty to illegally removing 50 terabytes of data from the National Security Agency.
-The United States government reportedly failed to note or effectively respond to a number of issues with Martin's security practices and behaviors over a period of 10 to 20 years.
-The motive for the crime has been a subject of debate, investigators reportedly had difficulty determining if Martin was engaged in conventional espionage or digital hoarding since throughout his decades of work, he appeared not to have ever accessed any of the files once he removed them from government facilities.
+Harold Thomas Martin III (born November 1964) is an American computer scientist and former contractor for Booz Allen Hamilton who in 2019 pleaded guilty to illegally removing 50 terabytes of classified information from the National Security Agency.
+The motive for the crime has been a subject of debate, investigators reportedly had difficulty determining if Martin was engaged in espionage or digital hoarding since throughout his decades of work, he appeared not to have ever accessed any of the files once he removed them from government facilities.

 Career

 Martin earned a bachelor's degree in economics and math from the University of Wisconsin-Madison in 1989, and commissioned as a Surface Warfare Officer in the U.S. Navy upon graduation.
-He served in the Navy from 1987 until 2000, deploying to the Gulf during Operation Desert Storm.
+He served in the Navy from 1987 until 2000, deploying to the Red Sea on the USS Seattle (AOE-3), during Operation Desert Storm.
 During the later part of his military service he transferred to a part time role in the Navy Reserve, which was when he first received access to classified data.
 Upon leaving the military, Martin remained in the D.C. metro area, continuing his education with a master's degree in information systems from George Mason University in 2004, and maintaining his security clearance working for government contractors including Computer Sciences Corporation and Tenacity Solutions.
 He was later hired by defense staffing giant Booz Allen Hamilton, tasked to the National Security Agency from 2012 to 2015, during which time he worked with the elite Tailored Access Operations unit, albeit in a support capacity.
 In 2015, while still a contractor for Booz Allen, Martin moved to the Pentagon's Office of Acquisition, Technology and Logistics (AT&L), working at a Department of Defense facility in Alexandria, Virginia up until his arrest in 2016.

-At the time of his arrest, Martin was pursuing a Doctor of Computer Science degree from the University of Maryland, Baltimore County.
+At the time of his arrest in August 2016, Martin was pursuing a Doctor of Computer Science degree from the University of Maryland, Baltimore County.
 His research area was "Virtual Interfaces for Exploration of Heterogeneous & Cloud Computing Architectures."
-Roy Rada, a retired professor at UMBC who mentored Martin early in his doctoral research, told The New York Times that Martin had been very interested in post-traumatic stress disorder and how to diagnose it quickly using eye tracking.
+Roy Rada, a retired professor at UMBC who mentored Martin early in his doctoral research, told The New York Times that Martin had been very interested in post-traumatic stress disorder (PTSD) and how to diagnose it quickly using eye tracking.
 Rada reported that Martin believed that he had many of the symptoms of PTSD, possibly a result of his service in the Gulf, and sought funding from military health agencies to carry out a major research project on PTSD diagnoses, though his proposals were not funded.